mit-dci/opencx/dextechsurvey.md

 The goal for efficiency is to be able to produce a privacy-preserving proof of solvency for Coinbase, with roughly 2 million users.

 P2PKH and P2SH addresses can also not be used, only public keys that are on the blockchain.

+## TEX - A Securely Scalable Trustless Exchange

+The TEX the

 # Centralized Exchanges